12 Apr Neverest Sydney

-$30.00 Student Participant (you must show student ID at rego on the day)
+$40.00 Child / Student (you must show student ID at rego desk on the day)

-START from 7am Saturday CUT-OFF by 5pm Saturday
+START from 7am Saturday 13 April CUT-OFF is 11pm Saturday 13 April

 By CAR – we strongly encourage you to carpool with your team or supporters.
 Parking is available on John Oxley Drive near the registration area, if this parking fills up there is also space in the surrounding streets.
 As this is a residential area we ask that you are considerate in your parking (ie no parking across driveways!).

 By PUBLIC TRANSPORT – take bus number 281 from Chatswood Railway Station to Maitland Reserve on Prahran Ave, approximately 200m from the registration area.

 By TAXI – from the city takes around 35-45 minutes.

 - SNACKS YOU LOVE (you’ll be burning roughly 500-1000 calories an hour, so you’ll need to keep well fuelled!)

 - Strapping tape